Sundar Krishna Urs

-Sundar Krishna Urs (1941–1993) was an Indian film producer and actor, in the Kannada film industry, as well as in many South Indian language films.
+Sundar Krishna Urs (1941–1993) was an Indian film producer and actor, in the Kannada film industry, as well as in many South Indian language films known for his negative roles.
 He has also worked as a dubbing artist providing voices to many actors.
 Some of the notable films of Sundar Krishna Urs as an actor include Sangya Balya (1992), Hrudaya Haadithu (1991), Hendthighelbedi (1989), Antha (1981).

 Awards

 Career

 Sundar Krishna Urs has been part of more than 190 movies in Kannada.
 He also directed a teen adventure movie called Supernova 459, which also happens to be his last acting credit before his death.